The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion: Introduction

-\topskip=1.5truecm \topskip=1.5truecm { {\bf Abstract.} We deal with a notion of weak binormal and weak principal normal for non-smooth curves of the Euclidean space with finite total curvature and total absolute torsion.
-By means of piecewise linear methods, we first introduce the analogous notation for polygonal curves, where the polarity property is exploited, and then make use of a density argument.
-Both our weak binormal and normal are rectifiable curves which naturally live in the projective plane.
-In particular, the length of the weak binormal agrees with the total absolute torsion of the given curve.
-Moreover, the weak normal is the vector product of suitable parameterizations of the tangent indicatrix and of the weak binormal.
-In the case of smooth curves with positive curvature, the weak binormal and normal yield (up to a lifting) the classical notions of binormal and normal.} \adl { {\bf Mathematics Subject Classification:} 53A04} \adl { {\bf Key words:} binormal; total absolute torsion; polygonals, non-smooth curves} \adl In classical differential geometry, it sometimes happens that the geometry of a proof can become obscured by analysis.
+In classical differential geometry, it sometimes happens that the geometry of a proof can become obscured by analysis.
 This statement by M.~A.~Penna \cite{Pe}, which may be referred e.g. to the classical proof of the Gauss-Bonnet theorem, suggests to apply piecewise linear methods in order to make the geometry of a proof completely transparent.
-For this purpose, by using the geometric description of the {\em torsion} of a smooth curve, Penna \cite{Pe} gave in 1980 a suitable definition of torsion for a polygonal curve of the Euclidean space $\gR^3$, and used piecewise linear methods and homotopy arguments to produce an illustrative proof of the well-known property that the total torsion of any closed unit speed regular curve of the unit sphere $\SP$ is equal to zero.
+For this purpose, by using the geometric description of the torsion of a smooth curve, Penna \cite{Pe} gave in 1980 a suitable definition of {\em torsion} for a polygonal curve of the Euclidean space $\gR^3$, and used piecewise linear methods and homotopy arguments to produce an illustrative proof of the well-known property that the total torsion of any closed unit speed regular curve of the unit sphere $\SP$ is equal to zero.
 Differently to the smooth case, the polygonal torsion is a function of the segments.
-His definition, in fact, relies on the notion of {\em binormal vector} at the interior vertexes.
+His definition, in fact, relies on the notion of {\em binormal vector} at the interior vertices.
 Since the angle between consecutive discrete binormals describes the movements of the ``discrete osculating planes" of the polygonal, binormal vectors naturally live in the {\em projective plane $\RP$}, see Sec.~\ref{Sec:poly}.
-We recall here that J.~W. Milnor~\cite{Mi,Mi53} defined the {\em tangent indicatrix} of a polygonal $P$ as the geodesic polygonal $\ttt_P$ of the Gauss sphere $\SP$ obtained by connecting with oriented geodesic arcs the consecutive points given by the direction of the oriented segments.
-Therefore, the {\em total curvature} $\TC(P)$, i.e., the sum of the turning angles of the polygonal, agrees with the length $\calL_{\SP}(\ttt_P)$ of the tantrix, and the total absolute torsion $\TAT(P)$ agrees with the sum of the shortest angles in $\SP$ between the geodesic arcs meeting at the edges of $\ttt_P$, i.e., with the total curvature of the tantrix in $\SP$.
-Of course, the two above definitions of total absolute torsion are equivalent, compare Remark~\ref{Requal}.
+We recall here that J.~W. Milnor~\cite{Mi} defined the {\em tangent indicatrix}, or tantrix, of a polygonal $P$ as the geodesic polygonal $\ttt_P$ of the Gauss sphere $\SP$ obtained by connecting with oriented geodesic arcs the consecutive points given by the direction of the oriented segments.
+Therefore, the {\em total curvature} $\TC(P)$, i.e., the sum of the turning angles of the polygonal, agrees with the length $\calL_{\SP}(\ttt_P)$ of the tantrix, and the total absolute torsion $\TAT(P)$ agrees with the sum of the shortest angles between the geodesic arcs in $\SP$ meeting at the edges of $\ttt_P$.
 From another viewpoint, W.~Fenchel \cite{Fe} in the 1950's exploited the {\em spherical polarity} of the tangent and binormal indicatrix in order to analyze the differential geometric properties of smooth curves in $\gR^3$.
 In his survey, Fenchel proposed a general method that gathers several results on curves in a unified scheme.
-We point out that Fenchel deals with $C^4$ rectifiable curves (parameterized by arc-length) such that at each point it is well-defined the osculating plane, that is, a plane containing the vectors $\ttt:=\dot c$ and $\ddot c$, such that its suitably oriented normal unit vector $\bbb$, the binormal vector, is of class $C^2$, and the two vectors $\dot \ttt$ and $\dot\bbb$ never vanish simultaneously.
+We point out that Fenchel deals with $C^4$ rectifiable curves (parameterized by arc-length) such that at each point it is well-defined the osculating plane, that is, a plane containing the linearly independent vectors $\ttt:=\dot c$ and $\ddot c$, such that its suitably oriented normal unit vector $\bbb$, the binormal vector, is of class $C^2$, and the two vectors $\dot \ttt$ and $\dot\bbb$ never vanish simultaneously.
 He then defines the principal normal by the vector product \beq \nnn:=\bbb\tim\ttt\,. \eeq Since the derivatives of $\ttt$ and $\bbb$ are perpendicular to both $\ttt$ and $\bbb$, the curvature $\gk$ and torsion $\gtau$ are well-defined through the formulas:

 As a consequence, one has